 - Don’t strip colored and white fabrics in the same batch.

 - Don’t strip delicates or other fragile fabrics.

 - Don’t overload the bathtub, as the stripping process won’t be as effective.

 - Check care instructions on fabric labels before stripping.

 You may have thought laundry stripping was simply a fad, but the process — which existed long before TikTok — actually does deep clean your laundry quite effectively.
-If your towels are feeling rough, not absorbing water, or looking dingy, it may be time for a nice towel stripping.
-With the recipe and instructions we’ve discussed, stripping your towels will make them softer, fluffier, brighter, and of course, cleaner, so you can enjoy your towels as you did when they were brand new.
+If your towels are feeling rough, not absorbing water, or looking dingy, it may be time for a nice towel-stripping session.
+With the recipe and instructions we’ve discussed, stripping your towels will make them softer, fluffier, brighter, and of course, cleaner.
+You’ll be able t enjoy your towels as you did when they were brand new.